Is Selena Gomez Really Ready To Return To The Spotlight?

 Selena Gomez made her first appearance at the 2016 American Music Awards since taking a break from her music career and being in the spotlight.
 The singer shocked viewers when she showed up to accept her award for Favorite Pop/Rock Female Artist.
-Selena not only wowed everyone with her gorgeous red satin gown, but she also shared her struggles, as reported via Billboard.
+Selena not only wowed everyone with her gorgeous red satin gown, but she also shared her struggles, as reported by Billboard.

 “I think it’s safe to say that a lot of you know a lot of my life whether I liked it or not and I had to stop.
 Because I had everything, and I was absolutely broken.
 And I kept it together and I swore I would never let you down, but I kept it too much together to where I let myself down.
 I’m not trying to get validation, nor do I need it anymore.”